Page Map - I Mary Coredemptrix within the Opera Dogmatica of Saint Alfonso - II In The Glories of Mary

 REDEMPTION

-While we do pray for everybody in general, this site aims at praying specially for all women and girls, from Eve to the last one in the human history still to come, also for handicap children, children in distress and cloned children.
+While we do pray for everybody in general, this site aims at praying specially for all women and girls, from Eve to the last one in the human history still to come, also for handicap children, and children in distress.
 Therefore are included prostitutes, abused girls, women with bad morals, girls involved in the porn industry etc. Any girl or woman in human history is a little sister we pray for, a battle we engage to save her soul.
-Not a single one of them is forgotten.
+Not a single one of them is forgotten. © 2026

 Jesus Mary I love Thee, save souls!